Violent crime: Violence against the person

 The United Kingdom includes all violence against the person including sexual offences as violent crime.

-By 2014, violence against the person was considered the most heinous whereas historically, according to Simon Dedo, crimes against property were equally important.
+By 2014, violence against the person was considered the most heinous whereas historically, according to Simon DeDeo, crimes against property were equally important.

 Rates of violence against the person in the UK are recorded by the British Crime Survey.

 Statistics from the 2010/2011 report on crime in England and Wales showed that violence against the person continued a general downward trend observed over the last few decades.
 "The 2010/11 BCS showed overall violence was down 47 percent on the level seen at its peak in 1995; representing nearly two million fewer violent offences per year."

 In 2010/11, 31 people per 1,000 interviewed reported being a victim of violent crime in the year before.
 Homicide had increased 2% to 3% per year from the 1960s through to the end of the twentieth century.

 In 2011, the UK homicide rate had declined by 19 percent since 2001/02 as measured by The Homicide Index.